 7. Why does Ohio University not use coal for heating?

 To satisfy climate action goals and an agreement with the local Sierra Club chapter, Ohio University converted from coal fired boilers to natural gas fired boilers in 2015.
 Natural gas fired boilers produce substantially less, about half, the carbon dioxide that is produced by a coal fired boiler of the same capacity.
 Ultra-low sulfur diesel fuel is used only as an emergency backup for periods when natural gas service is curtailed.
-As a primary economic engine in the heart of Appalachian coal country, Ohio University is committed to assisting the region in finding local replacements for jobs displaced by dwindling coal consumption, preferably in renewable energy or other sustainable industries.

 8. How is the temperature in campus buildings controlled?